• Skip to primary navigation

 Enjoy Historical Whimsy at Quigley’s Castle

 It all started in 1919 when Elise Fioravanti moved to the Ozarks and started collecting rocks as she walked along the creekbed to and from school.
-She developed a love of rocks, stones, and crystals and continued to collect throughout the years.
+She developed a love of rocks, stones, and crystals and continued to collect them throughout the years.
 When she was 18 she married Albert Quigley who brought her rock collection to his farm and lumber mill where they soon lived in a lumber shack with their five children.

 Albert told Elise that he would build her a house from the lumber but she didn’t want that, she had already designed her dream home, as she put it “a home where I felt I was living in the world instead of in a box.”
 Together they built the home for only $2,000 and for three years Elise covered the walls with rocks, stones, fossils, crystals, and more.
 Nature was brought indoors next to the big glass windows with soil, flowering, and tropical plants that have continued to grow in the house for over 65 years.